 CE marking is a Europe-wide system which gives the purchaser an assurance that a specific product is fit for purpose and is made under quality-controlled conditions.

-It must be stressed that CE marking will be applicable only to a specified range of production-line standard doors.
-Custom-made doors and doorset assemblies (ie frames and/or essential ironmongery supplied by others) such as those generally produced by Shadbolt, will not be required to be CE marked, but are able to meet Building Regulations requirements by virtue of their independent performance certification.
+It must be stressed that for internal doors, CE marking will be applicable only to a standardized range of doorsets.
+Doorset assemblies (ie doors and frames supplied separately, with ironmongery by others) such as those generally produced by Shadbolt will not be required or eligible to be CE marked.

-Shadbolt doors and doorsets are covered by extensive testing and ongoing independent third party certification under the Exova BM TRADA Q-Mark scheme, accredited by UKAS (UK Accreditation Service).
+Shadbolt doorset assemblies are covered by extensive testing and ongoing independent third party certification by UKAS-accredited organisations (UKAS = UK Accreditation Service).
 As such: